Pet food safety: Questions to ask your manufacturer

-- Who formulates your diets and what are their credentials?
+- Who formulates your diets and what are his/her credentials?

 - Are your diets tested using AAFCO (The Association of American Feed Control Officials) feeding trials or by formulation to meet AAFCO nutrient profiles?
 (NB: European Pet Food Industry Federation nutritional requirements are taken into consideration in Europe.)

 - What kind of product research has been conducted?

 - Are the results published in peer-reviewed journals?

 WSAVA questions: Do you employ a full time qualified nutritionist?
 What is this nutritionist’s name and qualifications?
 Who formulates your diets?